illruse/JanitorAI/README.md

 # JanitorAI
 Hidden Character Definitions, Scenarios, and Example Dialogs of many bots, compiled together to be able to clone and edit bots easily.

+DISCLAIMER: This is a personal repository and I am not responsible for the people who clone it.
+Thanks!

 Format for files is as follows:

 "BOT NAME_BOT CREATOR"